Robyn Benincasa

 Why organisations work with Robyn Benincasa

-- She gives leadership teams a named, eight-part operating model for human synergy, including Adversity Management, Relinquishment of Ego and Kinetic Leadership, that buyers can install as shared internal language rather than a one-time motivational story.
+- She gives leadership teams a named, eight-part operating model for extreme teamwork, including Adversity Management, Relinquishment of Ego and Kinetic Leadership, that buyers can install as shared internal language rather than a one-time motivational story.

 - Her credibility is built from active operational roles, not retrospective storytelling: 23 years in the San Diego Fire Department, three Guinness records in 24-hour paddling, and World Championship wins at the Eco-Challenge Borneo and the Raid Gauloises.